jorgef/fsharpreactivepatterns/docs/content/index.md

 This second option is more verbose but it is also more powerful as you have access to the mailbox and you can control when the recursive function is executed.

-So an actor in F# is just a function that:
+So, as you can see, an actor in F# is just a function that:

 - Receives a mailbox as parameter
 - Returns an actor computation expression

-The mailbox's type is **Actor<'a>**, where 'a is the type of message.
-In most cases you can leave it as **Actor<_>** as the F# compiler will infer the right type for you.
+The mailbox is of type **Actor<'a>**, where 'a is the type of message the actor will handle.
+In most cases you can leave the type as **Actor<_>** as the F# compiler will infer the right message type for you.

-The returned type, the actor computation expression, is implemented using a self-invoking recursive function.
+The returned type, the **actor** computation expression, is returned using a self-invoking recursive function called **loop**.
 Its first line **let! message = mailbox.Receive ()** is receiving the message sent to the actor. if no message is available yet, the actor will be blocked until a message arrives.
 After the message is received and handled, the line **return!
-Loop ()**  will be executed, which invokes the loop again to wait for the next message.
+Loop ()**  is executed, which invokes the loop again to wait for the next message.

-Finally, the line **loop ()** executes the loop function for the first time to initiate the actor.
+Finally, the last line **loop ()** executes the recursive function for the first time, starting the actor.

 Don't worry if you couldn't follow the code for the first time, it took me a while to get my mind around too.
 I recommend you to write a few actors to fully understand how it works.